-Mutual funds of this operating segment as of 31st December, 2017 amounted to $\[ \in \]$ 5,248 million, an 8.0 per cent. increase compared with the $\[ \in \]$ 4,859 million recorded as of 31st December, 2016, mainly as a result of increased activity in Argentina and Colombia during the first quarter of the year, which more than offset the impact of the depreciation of the currencies of the region.
+Pension funds in this operating segment as of 31st December, 2018 amounted to \notin 7,921 million, a 14.0 per cent. increase compared with the \notin 6,949 million recorded as of 31st December, 2017, mainly as a result of an increase in pension funds in Bolivia.

-The non-performing asset ratio of this operating segment as of 31st December, 2017 was 3.4 per cent. compared with 2.9 per cent. as of 31st December, 2016, due to weaker economic conditions in the region during the first part of the year, alleviated slightly in the last quarter when the non-performing asset ratio decreased by 8 basis points.
-This operating segment's non-performing assets coverage ratio decreased to 89 per cent. as of 31st December, 2017, from 103 per cent. as of 31st December, 2016, mainly as a result of the weaker economic conditions during the first part of the year 2017.
+The non-performing loan ratio of this operating segment as of 31st December, 2018 increased to 4.3 per cent. compared with 3.4 per cent. as of 31st December, 2017, primarily due to the sale of BBVA Chile, which had better risk indicators than the other countries where the Group operates in the region.
+This operating segment's non-performing loan coverage ratio increased to 97 per cent. as of 31st December, 2017, mainly due to the 7.3 per cent. decrease in the balance of non-performing loans as if 31st December, 2018, compared with the balance recorded as of 31st December, 2017.